veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/09_functions_and_stack.md

----
-marp: true
-theme: default
-paginate: true
----

-# Chapter 9: Functions and the Stack
+# Functions and the Stack

 ---